GFPc/alians-front/src/res/fonts/Open_Sans/README.txt

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Open Sans: static/OpenSans_Condensed-Light.ttf static/OpenSans_Condensed-Regular.ttf static/OpenSans_Condensed-Medium.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Circe-Regular: static/OpenSans_Condensed-Light.ttf static/OpenSans_Condensed-Regular.ttf static/OpenSans_Condensed-Medium.ttf